Mango Groove (album): Reception

 The album broke sales records in South Africa, and was in the top 20 of Radio Orion's national album chart for a year, peaking at number 2.
 This was the longest that any album had maintained such a rank in the radio station's history.
 (However, when Phil Collins released …But Seriously a few months later—an album that had some anti-apartheid themes—it demonstrated a similar staying power.)

 The South African Broadcasting Corporation awarded Mango Groove OK TV Awards in the "Best Album" and "Best Arranger" categories; one of the singles won "Best Video".
 The video for "Special Star" won an award at the International Television Fair in New York.

 Since its release, the album has sold more than 750,000 copies, and has gone platinum more than 25 times.

-20th and 30th anniversaries
+Anniversaries

 Mango Groove's fifth studio album, Bang the Drum (2009), was released 20 years after this, their debut album.
 The band continued to mark the anniversary with a tour of South Africa in 2010.
 Promotional materials for the tour described it as a celebration of "20 years of hits and memories, 20 years of magic".

 For the 30th anniversary of the release of Mango Groove, the band performed live shows on 8 and 9 March 2019 at the Teatro at Montecasino, a theatre in Johannesburg.
 The second date was added after the 8 March concert sold-out a month in advance.
 The shows were promoted by Real Concerts, a concert promotion company founded and headed by Mango Groove's former band manager, Roddy Quin.

+Marking the 35th anniversary of Mango Grooves release, SAMP Records issued a remaster of the album on "mango-coloured" vinyl in August 2024.